ashmistalin/MAD-workshop2/README.md

 # MAD-workshop2

-## Create a simple application for division of two number using explicit intent in android studio.

 ## AIM:
 To Create a simple application for division of two number using explicit intent in android studio.